Statistics Notebook

 amounts.quantile(0.75) - amounts.quantile(0.25) # IQR

-amounts.describe() # all at once
+amounts.describe() # all of the above at once

 Percentiles and Quartiles